chronicleworks/chronicle/docs/opa.md

 - `--root-key` (`-k`): A required argument that specifies the path of a PEM-encoded private key that has access to the root.

-- `--transactor-key` (`-t`): An optional argument that specifies the path of a PEM-encoded private key for the transactor.
+- `--batcher-key` (`-t`): An optional argument that specifies the path of a PEM-encoded private key for the batcher.

 #### `set-policy` Example